JordiHOFC/jordihofc/README.md

 Hello, Welcome!
 My name is Jordi Henrique Marques da Silva.
 I work as Software Engennier at Zup Innovation.

 I love studying and talking about Distributed Systems, Automated Testing, RBDMS and Code Quality.
-I currently work with Java and Kotlin languages, along with the Spring Boot ecosystem frameworks and AWS Web Services as a cloud provider.
+I currently work with Java and Kotlin languages, along with the Spring Boot ecosystem frameworks and Amazon Web Services as a cloud provider.
 On my profile you will find content on the topics mentioned above and Race Conditions, Cache and Others.